 - Cozumel International Airport located on the Caribbean Island of Cozumel has connections from Mexico City as well as several destinations in the United States.

-- Campeche International Airport offers daily flights from Mexico City
+- Campeche International Airport has daily flights from Mexico City

 - Chetumal International Airport in Chetumal, the capital of Quintana Roo State near the border with Belize.
 Chetumal International Aiport has connections from major cities in Mexico like Mexico City and Guadalajara and is on track to add Miami flights in 2022.

-Yucatan is a lifeline of Mexico’s tourist economy with millions of people from all over the world visiting this region every year, and is considered fairly safe to visit.
+Tourism is a lifeline of the Yucatan economy with millions of tourists visiting this region every year, and is considered one of the safest places in Mexico.

 Consider purchasing insurance for your Mexico trip.
 It will protect you in case of hospital visits, lost and damaged luggage, and so much more!

-Although I’ve been here multiple times, I always look forward to coming back.
-While I especially enjoy hidden gems in less visited areas of Yucatan, I also love visiting popular beaches in Quintana Roo and exploring Mayan ruins in the middle of the jungle.
-I hope you too, will get to cross some of the best places to visit in Yucatan off your bucket list soon!
+Although I’ve been to Yucatan multiple times, I always look forward to coming back.
+While I especially enjoy hidden gems of this vast peninsula, I also love visiting popular beaches in Quintana Roo and exploring Mayan ruins in the middle of the jungle.
+I hope you too, will get to cross some of the cool places off your bucket list soon!